 The council usually receives information regarding any type of emergency from the Emergency Services, and therefore notification of an emergency is also likely to come via this route.

 Whether this information arrives during or outside working hours, the person receiving the call will immediately contact the relevant stand-by officers according to the nature of the incident.
 The Emergency Planning Officer will also be contacted if there is any suggestion that the incident may become a Major Incident.

 For the purposes of Haringey Council’s Emergency Plan, an emergency will be deemed to have taken place if it’s declared as such by an officer acting under the authority of the Chief Executive or a nominated deputy.

 There are a number of roles within the council’s response to an emergency:

-- Incident Controller: This is usually the Chief Executive or an appointed deputy and will coordinate the council’s response during all stages of a Major Incident
+- Strategic Lead: This is usually the Chief Executive or an appointed deputy and will coordinate the council’s response during all stages of a Major Incident

-- Borough Emergency Control Centre: This is a designated location from which all the activities involved by various council departments can be coordinated
+- Borough Emergency Control Centre (BECC): This is a designated location from which all the activities involved by various council departments can be coordinated

 - Local Authority Liaison Officer (LALO): This officer attends the scene of an incident to liaise with the Emergency Services

-- Emergency Response Officer (ERO): All departments that may have a role in responding to an emergency have a nominated officer.
+- Duty Officer: All departments that may have a role in responding to an emergency have a nominated officer.
 This officer can be alerted and called out as required

 - Rest Centre Manager: Runs the rest centre which residents attend if they have to evacuate and relay any issues to the Borough Emergency Control Centre